invad0r/notable-notes/notes/softwareupdate.md

--i, --install         # each update specified by args is downloaded and installed -r, --recommended     # all updates that are recommended for your system - are prefixed with a * in --list output -R, --restart         # automatically restart or shut down if required to complete installation.
-If the user invoking this tool is logged in then macOS will attempt to quit all applications, logout, and restart.
+-i, --install         # each update specified by args is downloaded and installed -r, --recommended     # all updates that are recommended for your system - are prefixed with a * in --list output -R, --restart         # automatically restart or shut down if required to complete installation
                       # if the user is not logged in, macOS will trigger a forced reboot if necessary.
 If you wish to always perform a forced reboot, pass -f (--force)
 -a, --all             # all updates that are applicable to your system, including those non-recommended ones, which are prefixed with a - character in the --list output
                       # item ...
 One or more specified updates.
 The --list output shows the item names you can specify here, prefixed by the * or - characters.
 See EXAMPLES.